playcanvas/developer.playcanvas.com/content/en/user-manual/xr/input-sources.md

 ## Primary Action (select)

 Each input source can have a primary action `select`.
 On gaze-based input sources, it is the touch of a screen/button.
 On handheld devices, it is the primary button/trigger.
+For tracked hands it is emulated by PlayCanvas engine when thumb and index tips are touching.
 There are also `selectstart` and `selectend` events which you can subscribe to as follows:

 ```javascript
 inputSource.on('select', function () {